-If keyboard focus can be moved to a component of the page using a keyboard interface, then focus can be moved away from that component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is advised of the method for moving focus away.
+If keyboard focus can be moved to a component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is or to remap the shortcut to use one or more nonprintable keyboard characters (e.g. Ctrl, Alt, etc).